Azure-Samples/cognitive-services-dotnet-sdk-samples/app-samples/FaceAPIHeadPoseSample/README.md

 the top left corner.
 Paste your subscription key and Endpoint.
 You can choose to persist your subscription key and endpoint in your machine by clicking "Save SubscriptionKey and Endpoint" button.

-Click on "Start head pose test" to use samples of different scenarios, and follow the instructions on screen.
+Click on "Start head pose test" to trigger the interaction, and follow the instructions on screen.

 <img src="SampleScreenshots/SampleRunning.png" width="100%"/>